 If you are eating foods high in saturated fat such as fatty meats, whole milk or ice cream, then your LDL cholesterol increases but your HDL is not affected.

-And here is where trans fats come in.
+And here is where the partially hydrogenated oils come in.
 When you consume that bag of Oreos, the trans fats are going to LOWER your HDL cholesterol and raise your LDL cholesterol!
 That is why they are a horrible additive to our food supply.

-But as the science came out about trans fats, lawmakers and the health advocacy groups started noticing.
+But as the science came out about partially hydrogenated oils, lawmakers and the health advocacy groups started noticing.
 And they have taken action to do something about it.

-In 2002, the U.S. Food and Drug Administration passed regulations requiring food processors to start labeling trans fats on the nutrition labels of food.
+In 2002, the U.S. Food and Drug Administration passed regulations requiring food processors to start labeling partially hydrogenated oils on the nutrition labels of food.
 This was a great step forward.
 However, there is a catch.

-According to FDA regulations, the food industry can still label their foods as trans fat free “if the serving contains less than 0.5 gram (of trans fat), the content, when declared, shall be expressed as zero.”
+According to FDA regulations, the food industry can still label their foods as partially hydrogenated oil free “if the serving contains less than 0.5 gram (of trans fat), the content, when declared, shall be expressed as zero.”

-So it is possible to still be consuming trans fats, lowering your HDL cholesterol, raising your LDL cholesterol, hardening your arteries and making yourself more susceptible to heart disease because the food industry can claim there is zero trans fat in their foods.
+So it is possible to still be consuming these oils, lowering your HDL cholesterol, raising your LDL cholesterol, hardening your arteries and making yourself more susceptible to heart disease because the food industry can claim there is zero trans fat in their foods.

 What a load of crap.